XRAccessibility/xraccessibility.github.io/README.md

  - [SpoonieVR VR Accessibility Chart](https://spoonievr.com/chart/) - A spreadsheet started by individuals with disabilities to track accessibilty for various games and applications on the market.

  - [The Design of Virtual And Augmented Reality - Designing for Accessibility](https://aliheston.gitbook.io/the-design-of-virtual-and-augmented-reality/the-foundations-of-vr-and-ar/designing-for-accessibility) by Alexandria Heston - A great summary of accessible design in XR, as part of Heston's thorough guide on the design of VR and AR.

+ - [Accessibility Matrix](https://bit.ly/SGmatrix) - A spreadsheet from Schell Games for developers to make VR games more accessible.

 # Platform Solutions
 ## ARCore